Customize Consent Preferences

 DBS Singapore

-The Singaporean government set up the DBS Bank on July 16th, 1968 in order to possess all industrial financing activities from the Economic Development Board.
+On July 16, 1968, the Singaporean government established DBS Bank to take over industrial financing from the Economic Development Board.
 Today, it is the leading bank in Singapore and the largest in Southeast Asia.
 It has also been named “Safest Bank in Asia” by Global Finance for nine consecutive years from 2009 to 2017.
-You will get the multi currencies bank account opened in 1-2 weeks after meeting in Singapore along with an initial deposit of 50000 USD.
+You will get the multi currencies bank account opened in 1-2 weeks after meeting in Singapore along with an initial deposit.

 How to set up a business bank account?

-Nowadays, there are some banks that allow you to open an international bank account easily without a physical visit, though some traditional banks still require your physical presence.
+Nowadays, there are some banks that allow you to open an international bank account easily without a physical visit.
+Some traditional banks still require your physical presence.
 It means that you as a foreigner can comfortably open a bank account without travelling to some of the banks.
 Let’s have a look at the process of an international bank introduction and account application.

 Step 1 – Incorporate Your Company in Hong Kong

 First, you need to incorporate your company in Hong Kong, or at least contact a great agency like Startupr to complete the process of incorporation.
-Once your company is formed, you can either look for the bank on your own or seek help from the agency about the banks where you can open an international bank account.
+After company formation, you can either find a bank independently or ask the agency for suitable international bank options.

 Step 2 – Choose a Bank Wisely

 Depending on your business needs and activities, you need to search the most suitable banks to meet them.
 You also need to understand the transaction functions, supporting currencies and the type of account required for your business.
 However, some of the service providers may provide you with information of different banks that suit your needs.
-Keep in mind that many international banks are keen on having introductions by service providers or agencies, as they may not publicly open or accept corporate bank account requests due to their due diligence policies.
+Note that many international banks prefer introductions from service providers or agencies and may not directly accept corporate account requests due to their due diligence policies.

 Step 3 – Provide Your Business Information to the Bank